stebrech/accessible-pdf/_pages/privacy.md

 ## Cookies

+Cookies are locally stored data that can be stored and retrieved by a website.
+You can block, manage and delete cookies, see also the [support article by Mozilla](https://support.mozilla.org/en-US/kb/enable-and-disable-cookies-website-preferences).

+The accessible-pdf.info website uses cookies for the following scenarios:

+* A cookie for the selected language is stored for all visitors.
+* A cookie is stored for liking a post.
+The cookie stores which articles have already been liked.
-For authors with an account for this website, various cookies with login informations and display settings are stored.
+* For authors with an account on the website, various cookies are stored, which save the login information and display settings.

-For ordinary visitors, a cookie for the language selection is stored.

 ## YouTube videos